Connect with us

 Now that your product is ready, use a funnel to pour homemade hand sanitizer into your spray bottle, screw the top of your bottle tightly – but do not use the product yet.

 The World Health Organization recommends that you let your product sit for at least 72 hours before you can start using it.
-Within that duration, the homemade hand sanitizer will have killed any bacteria that might have been introduced during the mixing process.
+Within that duration, the homemade hand sanitizer will kill any bacteria that might have been introduced during the mixing process.

 Jane Mwangasha is a gifted reporter with a degree in Journalism from the University of Nairobi.
 Her passion for covering the latest in construction news is backed by years of experience in the industry.